RayanZahab/retailShop/README.md

 5. A user can get only one of the percentage based discounts on a bill.

-Create a function that calculates the amound to be payed on a bill for every customer.
+Create a function that calculates the amount to be payed on a bill for every customer.